jupyterhub/binderhub/CONTRIBUTING.md

       python3 -m pip install -e . -r dev-requirements.txt

   This list of packages is necessary to create an environment that will generate the Docker image using the Git repository.
-Regardless of what is in the setup.py file, it will install what the user needs to build the Docker image.
+Regardless of what is in the setup.py file, the requirements file will install what the user needs to build the Docker image.

 6. Install JupyterHub in minikube with helm